joshuaadrian/social-feeds/README.md

-# Social Feeds
+#Social Feeds
 Contributors: Joshua Adrian
-Tags: WordPress, plugin, social, Twitter, Instagram
+Tags: Social, Feeds, Twitter, Instagram
-Requires at least: 3.0
+Requires at least: 2.5
-Tested up to: 3.5
+Tested up to: 3.7

-## Description

-What this plugin does is let you place a Twitter or Instagram feed on your WordPress site via shortcodes.
-Also comes with optional custom skins for styling both feeds.
+Stable tag: trunk

+##Description

+What this plugin does is to easily integrate social feeds via shortcodes into your website.

+##Features:

+* Shortcodes
+* Selectable default styling

-## Included languages:
+##Included languages:

 * English

-## Frequently Asked Questions
+##Frequently Asked Questions

-* None

-## Installation
+None.

+##Installation

 1. Download the plugin and unzip it.
 2. Upload the folder social-feeds/ to your /wp-content/plugins/ folder.
 3. Activate the plugin from your WordPress admin panel.
 4. Installation finished.

-## Changelog

-### 0.5.0
+##Changelog

+###0.2.0

+* Moved social feed caches to be stored as an option in the WP database.
+* Using new twitter autentication library
+* Using sass instead of less now.

+###0.1.0

 * Plugin released